bancorprotocol/research/docs/chapters/bancor-simulator.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-**Bancor Simulator** is an open-source python package developed by the **Bancor Research Team**.
+**Bancor Simulator** is an open-source python package developed by the **Bancor Research**.
 It aims to assist the design, testing, and validation of Bancor v3 tokenomics.

 See [official documentation](https://simulator.bancor.network/chapters/bancor-research.html) for complete details.